MrJ0ker/machinetest_backend/README.md

 # machinetest_backend
-clone the master branch to local create virtual environment using req.txt provide email and password in the project settings.py
+clone from the 'master' branch to local create virtual environment using req.txt provide email and password in the project settings.py